ctwhome/portfolio/src/content/2023-10-13-the-power-of-interaction-design-ixd-sketching-wireframing-and-prototyping-in-digital-product-development/+page.md

 ---
-title: "The Power of Interaction Design (IxD) Sketching, Wireframing, and Prototyping in Digital Product Development"
+title: The Power of Interaction Design (IxD) Sketching, Wireframing, and Prototyping in Digital Product Development
-date: "2023-10-13"
+date: 2023-10-13
 categories:
-  - "blog"
+  - Blog
 tags:
-  - "design"
+  - Design
-  - "infographic"
+  - Infographic
-  - "interaction-design"
+  - Interaction-design
-  - "research"
+  - Research
-coverImage: "OIG.jpg"
+coverImage: images/OIG.jpg
 ---

 When developing any type of application, and especially those that will involve user interaction, clarity of vision and iterative refinement are key.
 Here's where **sketching**, **wireframing**, and **prototyping** come to the forefront.